 Costs of implants

-More expensive than a hearing aid, the total cost of a cochlear implant including evaluation, surgery, the device, and rehabilitation can cost as much as $100,000.
+More expensive than a hearing aid, the total cost of a cochlear hearing aid implants in NYC including evaluation, surgery, the device, and rehabilitation can cost as much as $100,000.
 Fortunately, most insurance companies and Medicare provide benefits that cover the cost.« Back to Library